Ducanh-2003/ML-For-Beginners/WEEKLY_REPORT.md

     |          | [x] A paper or powerpoint presentation is presented discussing Fairlearn's systems, the notebook that was run, and the conclusions drawn from running it        |   A paper is presented without conclusions       |  No paper is presented                 |

 > ## ***18/12/2025***
+## Những gì đã học và làm được
-* ## Bài 4: Techniques of ML của khóa học ML for Beginners
+* ## Bài 4: Introduction_4-techniques-of-ML của khóa học ML for Beginners
     * ## Nắm nội dung lý thuyết của bài
     * ## Không hoàn thành assignment
     ## Rubric